JimmyFW/afterthink-space/README.md

 Notes for Kai and Zach
 =====
--The menu is in menu.json.
+* The menu is in menu.json.
--Thumbnails should go in public/images/thumbnails -Photos should go in public/images/photos
+* Thumbnails should go in public/images/thumbnails
+* Photos should go in public/images/photos

 Setup
 =====